Political positions of Noam Chomsky: Death penalty

-Views on copyright and patents
+Copyright and patents

 Chomsky has criticized copyright laws as well as patent laws.
 On copyright he argued in a 2009 interview:

 [T]here are better ways.
 For example, it should be, in a free democratic society, a sort of responsibility arrived at by democratic decision to maintain adequate support for creative arts as we do for science.
 If that were done, the artists wouldn't need copyrights to survive.